When you hear the phrase, “consumables procurement is costing you”, do unit costs, scale of economies and SKU consolidation come to mind?

 For Cedric*, an employee at a multi-site Queensland nursing home, it took 15 minutes to accurately check stock of a delivery, then 15 minutes to enter the goods receipt and complete the purchase order.

-Then Cedric had to spend 25 minutes per delivery to enter and pay the invoice, then fill out a claims form to submit to Head Office.
-Head Office then would either query the claim or rebate the cost of the order back to the site.
+He then had to spend 25 minutes per delivery to enter and pay the invoice, then fill out a claims form to submit to Head Office.
+Head Office would either query the claim or rebate the cost of the order back to the site.

-Compounded, this adds to a significant time cost of almost an hour of Cedric’s day.
-Multiplied by the 6 orders he processed per week… it was no wonder Cedric’s productivity was extremely low.
+Compounded, this adds to a significant time cost of almost an hour of Cedric’s day, adding up to 3 hours per week.

 6. Back Orders